-In the case of Keyzilen\, our endpoints in Phase 3 clinical trials are based on patient reported outcomes, some of which are captured daily from trial participants with electronic diaries.
-Based on insights from our analysis of the TACTT2 trial, we believe the high frequency of tinnitus loudness ratings over an extended period of time may have caused a number of patients to excessively focus on their tinnitus symptoms, thereby influencing the measured outcome.
-In addition, low compliance with daily reporting requirements may impact the trials' validity or statistical power.
+In the case of Keyzilen[®], our endpoints in Phase 3 clinical trials are based on patient reported outcomes, or PROs, some of which were captured daily from trial participants with electronic diaries.
+Based on insights from our analysis of the TACTT2 and TACTT3 trials, we believe the high frequency of tinnitus loudness ratings over an extended period of time may have caused a number of patients to excessively focus on their tinnitus symptoms, thereby influencing the measured outcome.
+In addition, the daily reporting requirements may have led to rating fatigue and a loss of accuracy and reliability of the data that were entered.
+In the previous clinical trials with Keyzilen[®] we had collected these PROs only during study visits, i.e. much less frequently.
+Under the SPA with the FDA we agreed to increase the rating frequency.